 On a test for UEs supporting inter-band CA with CBM, there might be a limitation with the feasibility by the offset antenna test system.
 But this relates also to the on-going WI discussion on the necessity of spherical coverage requirements with CBM UEs supporting a same band group e.g. 28 GHz + 28 GHz.

+5.3.2.4 Points to design the FR2 OTA test system with offset test antennae